-I certainly wish more letters such as this had survived.
-The few that still exist give us a glimpse of an Elizabeth Siddal that is so much more than an Ophelia trope.
+I certainly wish more letters like this had survived.
+The few that still exist give us a glimpse of an Elizabeth Siddal that is so much more than a tragic, suicidal Ophelia trope.

 The first is a portion of a letter written while she was traveling in Nice.
 In the second, she writes about her summer holiday in Clevedon, where donkey rides were an attraction.
 Note that she writes in satire and makes fun of the boy’s speech, helping the reader to have a sense of the boy and his enthusiasm.

 In these accounts, we can see a version of Elizabeth Siddal that is not the ill, depressive figure she is most often assumed to be

 I suggest that we view these letters as an antidote to the fact that the laudanum-addicted version of Elizabeth Siddal is the version we hear the most.

 We can take a break from telling the tales of her sadness and focus on the happy little tales, scant though they may be.
 There were probably millions of happy moments in her life, forever forgotten.
 Today, I leave you with these: